mpgarate/DropSearch/Writeup.md

 After that, try a few other websites and queries.
 I looked at:

 - Amazon products
 - Craigslist ads
 - The NYU Search Engines course site
 - kenrockwell.com

+Notice the quality of search results while the crawler is still active compared to after a crawl is complete.

 ## How do I read the code?

-I would recommend first looking at src/main/resources/dropsearch.properties
+I would recommend first looking at ```src/main/resources/dropsearch.properties```

 This file contains config values and references to the pertinent classes.